mauroservienti/milestone.github.io/_posts/on-working-with-viewmodel-composition-based-system.md

 CI/CD pipelines would be much easier.
 The restful API can be deployed independently from other components, and the same goes for all the components.
 Composition handlers could be deployed as Nuget packages, consumed by the composition gateway host at deployment time.
 Composition handlers and the fronted would also depend on the ViewModel package.

-By doing so, we'd get fine-grained control over packages deployment and versioning.
+By doing so, we'd get fine-grained control over package deployment and versioning.
 It would be much easier to set up and customize CI/CD pipelines for each component.
-And we won't waste any version number because each component would only be released when strictly necessary.
+And we won't waste any version numbers because each component would only be released when strictly necessary.

-That begin said, it's not gold all that glitters.
+That being said, all that glitters is not gold.
 Setting up integration testing is way more complicated when using different repositories for each component.
 It's not impossible.
 However, we'll have to spend time designing custom components and tools specifically aimed at supporting integration tests.

 Last but not least.
 Even if it's true that using a repository for each component is a cleaner approach, it'll introduce friction into the development process, especially at the early stages.
 Let's imagine that we're adding a new restful API.
 The first step is to change the restful API repository; then, we need to publish the changes so that downstream components can consume them.
 The development effort then moves onto composition handlers.
 Update the dependency on the restful API package to have integration tests fail or be able to create the new required tests.
 Adjust the composition handlers to support the new restful API and publish the package.
 Apply, if needed, a similar process to the frontend component.